Refusal Infrastructure for High-Risk Legal Actions

 Specific action or motion (e.g., file motion to dismiss) - How fast is it meant to move?

-Standard, expedited, emergency - Has the client or owner consented?
+Standard, expedited, emergency - Under whose authority or consent?

 As defined in your own policies and authorities